onqtam/headjack/src/digital_footprint.md

 Many social networks have polls about preferences & beliefs - we've filled so much questionnaires but none of them have been truly meaningful
 ██████████████████████████████████████████████████████████████████
-# IDMs & your personal cloud
+# IDMs: one cloud to rule them all
 ██████████████████████████████████████████████████████████████████

 What if IDMs filled that role?
 What if IDMs could integrate with browsers such that bookmarks were saved in your IDM cloud?